swissi2000/Test/docs/xyPosition.md

 ![](/images/pp013.PNG)

 ## Description
-This Property allows to modify the X and Y return coordinates of the table at the end of a job.
+This Property allows to modify the X and Y-Axis return position at the end of a job.

 Possible options are: